zawadzki/wp-boilerplate/README.md

 ---

 ## Known issues
-Some browsers might dislike `.test` domain.
+Some browsers might dislike `.local.dev` domain.

 ### Firefox
 If DNS-over-HTTPS is enabled it can bypass `/etc/hosts`